KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Changing the hierarchies.

-We give an example of the output when the hierarchy “Time” is selected in first next figure and hierarchy “Time Weekly” in the second next figure.
+We give an example of the output when the hierarchy “All Customers” is selected in first next figure and hierarchy “Customers by segment” in the second next figure.

 .. _timehierarchieshowsdays:
 .. figure:: media/image159.png

-     Time hierachy: the table shows days in the month.
+     All Customers hierachy: the table shows customers by state.

 .. _timeweeklyhierarchyshowsweek:
 .. figure:: media/image160.png

-    Time Weekly hierachy: table shows weeks in the month.
+    Customers by segment hierachy: table shows customers by segment.

 Slicing
 ~~~~~~~